You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 Bruner sent a memo telling county election officials to reject all applications for absentee ballots if the box was not checked.

-Failure to check the box leaves both the applicant and the Board of Elections without verification.
+Failure to check the box leaves both the applicant and the board of elections without verification that the applicant is a qualified elector, she wrote.

-But that's contrary to state law, and Bruner does not have the authority, according to a lawsuit and an opinion from Hamilton County's Republican prosecutor, Joe Dieters.
+But that's contrary to state law, and Bruner does not have the authority, according to a lawsuit and an opinion from Hamilton County's Republican prosecutor Joe Dieters.

-Ohio law allows voters to request an absentee ballot on the back of a grocery sack if they want to, as long as they include their name, address, date of birth, signature, and either a driver's license number, the last four numbers of the social security number, or a valid picture ID.
+Ohio law allows voters to request an absentee ballot on the back of a grocery sack if they want to, as long as they include their name, address, date of birth, signature, and either a driver's license number, the last four numbers of the Social Security number, or a valid picture ID.

 There's nothing in the law about checking a box to verify a qualified voter.

-He's just bald partisanship.
+It's just bald partisanship.

 She's just trying to qualify likely McCain voters.